KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 7. Warning: No LICENSE file.
+8. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AnyList by codetheweb](https://github.com/codetheweb/MMM-AnyList)